Antonio Esposito (footballer, born 1972): Later years

 In January 2004 Esposito joined A.S.
 Varese 1910 in the Serie C1, third tier of Italian football.
 At the end of the 2003–04 Serie C1 Varese suffered relegation.
-Esposito then joined FC Mendrisio in the third tier of Swiss football and six months later moved on to FC Lugano, who at this time played in the second tier.
+Esposito then joined FC Mendrisio in the third tier of Swiss football and six months later moved on to Lugano, who at this time played in the second tier.
 After six months he moved to AC Malcantone in the fifth tier.

-International
+International career

 Between 1997 and 2001 Esposito was called up into the Swiss national squad and played three international matches with them.
 He had played two games with the U-21 team earlier.